Notice of availability; request for comments.

-The Department of Labor (DOL) is submitting the Employment and Training Administration sponsored information collection request (ICR) revision titled, “Labor Standards for the Registration of Apprenticeship Programs,” to the Office of Management and Budget (OMB) for review and approval for use in accordance with the Paperwork Reduction Act (PRA) of 1995 (44 U.S.C.
-3501 et seq.).
+The Department of Labor (DOL) is submitting the Employment and Training Administration (ETA) sponsored information collection request (ICR) revision “Labor Standards for the Registration of Apprenticeship Program,” to the Office of Management and Budget (OMB) for review and approval for use in accordance with the Paperwork Reduction Act (PRA) of 1995.
+Public comments on the ICR are invited.

 FOR FURTHER INFORMATION CONTACT:

 This information collection is subject to the PRA.
-A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless it is approved by the OMB under the PRA and displays a currently valid OMB Control Number.
-In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information if the collection of information does not display a valid OMB Control Number.
+A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless the OMB, under the PRA, approves it and displays a currently valid OMB Control Number.
+In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information that does not display a valid Control Number.
 See 5 CFR 1320.5(a) and 1320.6.
-The DOL obtains OMB approval for this information collection under OMB Control Number 1205-0223.
-The current OMB approval is scheduled to expire on January 31, 2012; however, it should be noted that existing information collection requirements submitted to the OMB receive a month-to-month extension while they undergo review.
-Revisions only take effect after OMB approval.
-For additional information, see the related notice published in the Federal Register on September 29, 2011 (76 FR 60534).
+The DOL obtains OMB approval for this information collection under Control Number 1205-0223.
+The current approval is scheduled to expire on January 31, 2020; however, Start Printed Page 5481the DOL notes that existing information collection requirements submitted to the OMB will receive a month-to-month extension while they undergo review.
+New requirements would only take effect upon OMB approval.
+For additional substantive information about this ICR, see the related notice published in the Federal Register on October 21, 2019 (84 FR 56203).

 - Enhance the quality, utility, and clarity of the information to be collected; and